LispCookbook/cl-cookbook/type.md

 ---

 Common Lisp has a complete and flexible type system and corresponding tools to inspect, check and manipulate types.
-It allows to create custom types, to add type declarations to variables and functions and thus to get compile-time warnings and errors.
+It allows creating custom types, adding type declarations to variables and functions and thus to get compile-time warnings and errors.